 - Do not use walkie-talkies near the product. - Radio waves from walkie-talkies or other radio transmitting devices near the product or cables may affect readings. - If you use walkie-talkies or other radio transmitters, use in areas where they will not affect the product. - Wait at least five seconds after turning off the power before turning back on.
-The product may not function correctly if the power is turned back on within 5 seconds. - Do not use external output from the product to control other devices.
+The product may not function correctly if the power is turned back on within five seconds. - Do not use external output from the product to control other devices.
 This product is not a control device.
 Never attempt to use the external output of the device to control other devices. - Make sure adequate safety for the instrumentation can be maintained even if the power supply or signal cables are disconnected or malfunctions or faults occur. - Note that the product may very occasionally be affected by electrical noise, static electricity, or electromagnetic noise. - The product is an electrical device.
 Provide protective measures before using the product in environments in which there is a possibility of electrical noise, static electricity, or electromagnetic noise. - Do not modify the product or alter the settings unnecessarily.
 Never attempt to disassemble or modify the product.
 Doing so will void product performance guarantees.
 Additionally, under certain circumstances, altering the settings unnecessarily without a proper understanding of the details may prevent the alarm from operating correctly.
+RIKEN KEIKI rejects all liability for any accidents arising from failure to observe the warnings indicated above.
 Use the product correctly in accordance with this operating manual. - Be sure to perform regular maintenance.
 The product, which is a safety device, and the detector must be regularly maintained to ensure safety. - To clean the product, wipe gently with a dry cloth.
 Do not use organic solvents like alcohol or benzine, detergents or cleaners. - Be sure to perform zero adjustment after turning the power back on again and after recovering from a power failure.